hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `google_sheets_options` (Optional) - Additional options if
     `source_format` is set to "GOOGLE_SHEETS".
 Structure is documented below.

+* `hive_partitioning_options` (Optional) - When set, configures hive partitioning
+    support.
+Not all storage formats support hive partitioning -- requesting hive partitioning on an unsupported format will lead to an error, as will providing an invalid specification.

 * `ignore_unknown_values` (Optional) - Indicates if BigQuery should
     allow extra values that are not represented in the table schema.